ashinsabu/ashinsabu/README.md

 - Pronouns: he/him
 <div align="justify">

- I'm a Software Developer and work primarily with Golang(GitOps with ArgoCD), Kubernetes, Docker and Javascript(Typescript, React, Vue) primarily.
-I have industry experience in C/C++(Embedded), Python & MicroPython, Java, Operating Systems programming and Jenkins CI/CD.
+ I'm a Software Developer and work primarily in Java, Microservice Development, Golang, Docker, Kubernetes and Javascript(Typescript, React, Vue) primarily.
+I have industry experience in C(Embedded), Python & MicroPython, Go, Docker, K8s and adjacent tooling, Java, Operating Systems programming and Jenkins CI/CD.
 I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a> and App Dev in Flutter.

 Currently I am learning: